Mghrabi/udacity_deployment_process/ahmed.md

 -Create services and make sure every service works fine (including the env variables) -update circle ci with required env variables
 -env variables including aws_bucket,
--remove password and other unrelated env variables from .sh in api => note how something changed in logs and made it running currnet/server.js not current/www/server.js (the cause is not in the script maybe but try push your code first before return it to normal value)
+-remove password and other unrelated env variables from .sh in api => note how something changed in logs and made it running currnet/server.js not current/www/server.js (the cause is not in the script maybe but try push your code first before return it to normal value) => notice how app version in eb is changing with git

 -update the host api in environment file (add env-variables from the local environment to the eb service)